 Our approach is different and while we have rich integrations with other familiar solutions and technologies we have done a few things fundamentally differently.
 The main difference is addressing networking and self-discoverable applications on the container level.
 Each application has its own IP address which gets recycled as containers are taken down.
 In addition, we introduced significant improvements to the deployment and management of containers resulting in unparalleled performance.
 Most importantly, Evolute’s philosophy is to manage entire services at a time thus allowing for true scalability.

 I am not using containers now, should I consider using them?

 The short answer is yes!
 Containers have significant advantages compared to virtual machines, allowing you to do much more with less when it comes to large scale private cloud environments.
 Unlike virtual machines, you can restart or spawn a container in seconds instead of minutes.
 In addition, you can deploy and manage multiple containers sharing the same CPU and memory as opposed to a single virtual machine.
-Containers has become the top priority of many companies.
-While the technology is not new, it has enjoyed a recent surge in popularity and increase in attention by companies like Google, Docker, Mesos, CoreOs to name a few.
+Containers have become the top priority of many companies.
+While the technology is not new, it has enjoyed a recent surge in popularity and increase in attention by companies like Google, Docker, Mesos and CoreOs to name a few.
 The longer answer, however, is yes but with caution.
-Containers must be set up correctly to avoid security issues and for the most part intra-container networking and self-discoverability have hitherto been lacking.
-These areas are where Evolute makes a difference, allowing companies to enjoy this promising technology with confidence and ease.
+Containers must be set up correctly to avoid security issues and for the most part inter-container networking and self-discoverability have hitherto been lacking.
+These are areas in which Evolute makes a difference, allowing companies to enjoy this promising technology with confidence and ease.

 Who is Evolute for?